michael-hirschmugl/ps2-blueretro/README.md

 ## Project Status

-The project is currently in the **Prototype v1** phase, with the initial PCB design sent for manufacturing.
-This version serves to validate core functionalities, including:
+The project is currently in the **Prototype v2** phase.
+Prototype v1 has been successfully tested, enabling the definition of all remaining pin configurations.
+The schematic for v2 is complete, and the PCB design is in progress.

-- USB-C connection to the ESP32 (tested and working)
-- Bluetooth pairing with controllers (tested successfully with a PS3 controller)
-- Power supply circuits
-- Global status LED
-- Controller Port 1 detect LED
-- Current mirror for controller detection (working; not tested with real controller)
+### Prototype v2 Features

-- Detection of the PlayStation 2 console's power supply
+- Integration with PlayStation 2 Controller Ports.

-### Future Development

-The next steps, after testing Prototype v1, include:
+- Final hardware functionalities implemented.
+- Addition of a buzzer for user feedback.

-- Connecting the board to Controller Port 1 on the PlayStation 2 and adding support for an optional external controller.
+- External wiring for connection to the PlayStation 2 (v2 is not yet designed for direct integration into the console).

-- Expanding the setup to Controller Port 2.
-- Minimizing the hardware for integration within a PlayStation 2 Slim.
-- Adjusting the firmware as needed based on test results.
+Firmware adjustments will be necessary to support the new hardware setup.

-### Hardware Version
+## Hardware Version

 This project modifies the [BlueRetro HW2](https://github.com/darthcloud/BlueRetro/wiki#2---building-hardware-hw2) design, adapted for integration as a PlayStation 2 mod with external controller detection capabilities.